Maritime communications equipment

-Although there is still a place in modern shipping for much older communications systems such as flags, lamps and sounds, these are not the focus of this work which is concerned with the various types of electronic systems mostly connected with the subject.
+Although there is still a place in modern shipping for much older communications systems such as flags, lamps and sounds, these are not the focus of this work, which is concerned with the various types of electronic systems.

 A vast array of communications equipment is carried on modern ships.
 Leaving aside personal devices such as mobile phones and computers able to connect to 3G and 4G data networks or wi-fi hotspots, the lowest level of marine communications is the VHF radio.

 VHF operates on a range of frequencies with each frequency given a channel number.
 There are more than 80 channels but not all are used for marine purposes.

 While many channels are allocated by international agreement for specific purposes, others are reserved for specific communication purposes by national maritime authorities or VTS systems.

 The following VHF marine frequencies have been set aside by the ITU for particular purposes.
 These frequencies are internationally accepted by most nations and will be found on all VHF marine radios regardless of where or by whom they are manufactured.